MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 | Directly adjust the performance of your [Ultra Disks](/azure/virtual-machines/disks-enable-ultra-ssd?tabs=azure-portal#adjust-the-performance-of-an-ultra-disk) and [Premium SSD v2](/azure/virtual-machines/disks-deploy-premium-v2?tabs=azure-cli#adjust-disk-performance) disks to fit your performance needs. | These two disk types support a set number of adjustments of the disks performance within 24 hours.
 This allows your workloads to be cost efficient while meeting your performance needs, since you can increase performance (increasing cost) to meet higher demand, and then lower performance (decreasing cost) when no longer needed.<br></br>For example, a transaction-intensive database may need a large amount of IOPS at a small size, or a gaming application may need a large amount of IOPS but only during peak hours.  |

 ## Performance efficiency
+Performance Efficiency is about **maintaining user experience even when there's an increase in load** by managing capacity.
+The strategy includes scaling resources, identifying and optimizing potential bottlenecks, and optimizing for peak performance.
+The [Performance Efficiency design principles](/azure/well-architected/scalability/principles) provide a high-level design strategy for achieving those capacity goals against the expected usage.

 As you make design choices for Azure Disk Storage review the [Design review checklist for performance efficiency](/azure/well-architected/performance-efficiency/checklist).